vcilabs/terradactyl/README.md

 # Terradactyl

-Gem that provides some useful Rake tasks for managing a Terraform mono-repo.
+Gem that provides a useful CLI interface for managing a Terraform mono-repo.

 ## Installation